-Pre-diabetes is when the amount of glucose (sugar) in your blood is higher than normal but doesn’t meet the criteria for diabetes yet.
+Prediabetes is when the amount of glucose (sugar) in your blood is higher than normal but doesn’t meet the criteria for diabetes yet.
 This means you are at much higher risk of getting type 2 diabetes and heart disease.

-- Symptoms of pre-diabetes include extreme thirst, urinating (peeing) more often and feeling tired.
+- Symptoms of prediabetes can include extreme thirst, urinating (peeing) more often and feeling tired.
 However, not everyone with prediabetes has symptoms.

-- People who are overweight or obese, have a family history of type 2 diabetes or with Māori, Pacific or Indo-Asian ethnicity are at greater risk of developing diabetes.
+- People who are overweight or obese, have a family history of type 2 diabetes or with Māori, Pacific or Indo-Asian ethnicity are at greater risk of developing prediabetes.

-- Finding out you have pre-diabetes can be an opportunity to make changes and stop it progressing to type 2 diabetes and increasing your risk of heart disease – prevention is better than cure.
+- Finding out whether you have prediabetes can be an opportunity to make changes and stop it progressing to type 2 diabetes and increasing your risk of heart disease – prevention is better than cure.

-- The best things you can do to prevent or delay pre-diabetes progressing to diabetes are to maintain a healthy body weight, make healthy food and drink choices and take regular physical activity.
+- The best things you can do to prevent prediabetes or delay it progressing to diabetes are to maintain a healthy body weight, make healthy food and drink choices and have regular physical activity.

-Pre-diabetes occurs when the amount of glucose (sugar) in your blood is higher than normal but doesn’t meet the criteria for diabetes yet.
-Insulin is the hormone that usually controls your blood sugars, keeping them in the healthy range.
+Prediabetes occurs when the amount of glucose (sugar) in your blood is higher than normal but doesn’t meet the criteria for diabetes yet.
+Insulin is the hormone that usually controls your blood glucose, keeping it in the healthy range.
 Sometimes people stop making enough insulin, or it does not work well enough, to control their blood glucose levels.
-This is called pre-diabetes.
+This is called prediabetes.

-People with pre-diabetes are at increased risk of developing type 2 diabetes and heart disease.
-However, if you follow a healthy lifestyle at this stage, you have a chance to delay or prevent the future development of type 2 diabetes.
+People with prediabetes are at increased risk of developing type 2 diabetes and heart disease.
+However, if you follow a healthy lifestyle at this stage, you have a chance to delay or prevent type 2 diabetes developing.

-People who are overweight or who have obesity are at higher risk of developing pre-diabetes.
+People who are overweight or who have obesity are at higher risk of developing prediabetes.
 This is due to excess energy (from food and drinks) being stored as fat around your body’s organs and tissues.
 Over time, these fatty deposits can damage key organs, such as your pancreas, causing it to stop producing enough insulin, and other body cells, causing them to be less sensitive to insulin.
-This leads to your blood sugars rising, causing pre-diabetes.
+This leads to your blood glucose rising, causing prediabetes.